vaibhavilakhani/vaibhavilakhani/README.md

-- 👋 Hi, I’m @vaibhavilakhani
+- 👋 Hi, I’m Vaibhavi Lakhani!
 - 👀 I’m interested in research and data analysis!
 - 🌱 I’m currently majoring in Economics with a minor in Data Science
 - 💞️ I’m looking to collaborate on projects in the realm of finance and economics.